 By Kathleen Mierzejewski

-Bok choy is also called Chinese cabbage.
+Bok choy (Brassica rapa) is also called Chinese cabbage.
 This Chinese vegetable is a cool weather vegetable.
 They do not do well during the heat of summer and, therefore, they do best in the spring and fall.
 Read on to learn more about proper bok choy care.

 Growing bok choy is done from seed.
 Planting bok choy can be done by directly seeding the garden soil or by starting plants indoors until the weather is right for transplanting later.
 Either way, when planting bok choy, germination occurs within seven to ten days.